Boris-Barboris/dsubs/arch/Roadmap.rst

 	Need 2d shapes rendering.
 	2d collision detection for server.

+Memory management:
+	Persistent data is represented by memory not on the stack or GC-heap.
+	Memory on the heap is managed by allocator.
+	Object is data with operations on it.
+	Object is created = memory is allocated + initialized + constructor.
+	Object is no longer needed = destructor called Reference = pointer to object.
+	Memory owner = object owner = struct wich destructor will deallocate memory.
+	Box = memory owner.
+	CBox = reference-counting memory owner.
+	Weak reference = struct that holds pointer to object but is not managing it's memory.
+	Weak = weak reference.
+	Box's destructor must invalidate all weak references that point to it.
+	Box should be able to opt out of production of Weak's, when applicable.
+	Weak should be produced by box.
+	Weak should be able to raise a callback when being destroyed.
+Use case: box subscribes to events and is being destroyed - unsubscribe it.

 GUI:
 	I need markup-alike elemnt placing scheme, for fast and scalable control placement.
 	I need basic functionality of: